Part I: General Information

 Part I consists of:

-In general, taxpayers who seek assistance through the VITA/TCE program may be required to file Form 1099-MISC for payments in the amount of $600 or more for services performed for a trade or business by people not treated as its employees.
+In general, taxpayers who seek assistance through the VITA/TCE programs may be required to file Form 1099-MISC for payments in the amount of $600 or more for services performed for a trade or business by people not treated as its employees.
 An example is for subcontractors who are nonemployees.
-For a complete listing of Forms 1099 and the requirements for issuance, refer to the chart on page 15 of the Form 1099 General Instructions.
+For a complete listing of Forms 1099 and the requirements for issuance, refer to the chart in the Form 1099 General Instructions.

 You don't have to enter the business address if it's the same as the taxpayer address entered on page 1 of Form 1040.